dayerdl/SampleAppMVVM/Readme.md

-Definition: Rest Client to display Articles from API of Future Workshop
+Definition: Rest Client to display Articles from a Rest API

 Architecture:
 - Use of MVVM